 Innovation is a powerful force for business success, but big companies can sometimes be too slow to adapt.
 Corporate red tape, endless rounds of approvals and a general fear of failure foster cultures reluctant to give up on established ideas and solutions, even when they no longer serve the enterprise and its needs.

 The solution is to apply new processes to our culture; to make innovation a part of our daily lives as marketers.
 Ad hoc innovation, the spark of an idea, the eureka moment that creates a one-off piece of excellence, is no longer enough.

 We need to be rigorous if we want to create an innovation pipeline.
-The good news is that marketers can manage innovation in a structured way and that key behavioral changes can vastly improve how effective we are likely to be as innovators.
+The good news is that marketers can manage innovation in a structured way and that key behavioural changes can vastly improve how effective we are likely to be as innovators.

 Coca-Cola’s The Bridge, for example, focuses on five key pillars: consumer engagement, consumer retail, supply chain, marketing innovation, and health and wellness.
 It’s critical that you stay focused on what your brand truly needs.